kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-02-get-client-certificate.md

 ## Prerequisites

 - [OpenSSL toolkit](https://www.openssl.org/source/) to create a Certificate Signing Request (CSR), keys, and certificates which meet high security standards
+- The [jq](https://stedolan.github.io/jq/download/) tool to prettify the JSON output
 - Your [Application name exported](ac-01-create-application.md#prerequisites) as an environment variable

 ## Get the configuration URL with a token